-We've all heard some of them, and we've probably believed more than a few, but living by a credit card myth can cost you a lot of money in fees and hurt your credit rating.
+We’ve all heard some credit card myths, believing a credit card myth can cost you a lot of money in fees and hurt your credit rating.

 Here are seven of the most pervasive credit card myths to watch out for:

-Myth No. 1: Writing 'See ID' on the signature line on the back of your cards will stop a credit card thief cold and absolve you of any liability if a thief uses it.
+Myth No. 1: Writing ‘See ID’ on the signature line on the back of your cards will keep a credit card thief from using them.

 The Reality: An unsigned credit card is invalid, technically, according to the agreements that card issuers have with retailers.
-Moreover, many clerks don't even check for signatures at all, meaning that they're unlikely to see "See ID" on the back of your card, even if it is there.
+Now, though, the customer often dipping or swiping a card without a cashier even looking at the card.

-If you do give a clerk an unsigned card or one with "See ID" written instead, they're supposed to have you sign the back of the card and check the signature against your driver's license or passport.
-This may trip up the fraudster a bit -- after all, a thief is unlikely to be able to mimic your signature on command -- but that's only if the cashier bothers to take the time to compare that signature to the one on the driver's license.
+If you do give a clerk an unsigned card or one with “See ID” written on it, the cleak is supposed to have you sign the back of the card and check the signature against your driver’s license or passport.
+This may trip up a fraudster a bit — after all, a thief is unlikely to be able to mimic your signature on command — but that’s only if the cashier bothers to take the time to compare that signature to the one on the driver’s license.

-The Logic: Years of powerful advertising from American Express have probably locked at least one of their messages in your mind: "No preset spending limit."
-So when the AmEx arrives in the mail, you can activate it and buy tickets to Maui -- or your own Gulfstream jet to take you there, right?
-After all, there's no limit on your account.
+The Logic: Years of advertising from American Express have probably locked at least one of their messages in your mind: “No preset spending limit.”
+So when the AmEx card arrives in the mail, you can activate it and buy tickets to Maui — or your own Gulfstream jet to take you there, right?
+After all, there’s no limit on your account.

-The Reality: AmEx has changed; it no longer issues only charge cards -- the type that allow you to rack up a lot of debt, as long as you pay off the entire debt every month.
-They issue credit cards, too, which allow you to carry a balance.
-They even have balance transfer credit cards.
+The Reality: AmEx has changed, and it no longer issues only charge cards — the type that allow you to rack up a lot of debt, as long as you pay off the entire debt every month.
+American Express also issues credit cards, which allow you to carry a balance.

-In addition, when you inspect the marketing info from American Express, the phrase "no preset spending limit" usually comes with an asterisk.
-In the fine print, you'll find wording to the effect that this "... does not mean unlimited spending.
-Your purchases are approved based on a variety of factors, including current spending patterns, your payment history, credit record and financial resources known to us."
+In addition, when you inspect the marketing info from American Express, the phrase “no preset spending limit” usually comes with an asterisk.
+In the fine print, you’ll find wording to the effect that this “… does not mean unlimited spending.
+Purchasing power adjusts with your use of the card, your payment history, credit record and financial resources known to us, and other factors.”

-"There is no preset spending limit.
-It's dynamic.
-It can change based on your financial situation and how you use the card," says Mona Hamouly, a spokeswoman for American Express.
-"We have customers who make extremely large purchases with their cards, but that may be part of their profile."
+“There is no preset spending limit.
+It’s dynamic.
+It can change based on your financial situation and how you use the card,” says Mona Hamouly, vice president of social media communications for American Express.
+“We have customers who make extremely large purchases with their cards, but that may be part of their profile.”

-The Logic: People do wonder if the place they're going will take the card(s) they have.
-The rivalry between American Express and Visa has perpetuated this for years, as evidenced by TV spots for Visa that showed flashy restaurants and exclusive hotspots " ... that don't take American Express."
+The Logic: People wonder if the place they’re going will take the card(s) they have.
+Rivals American Express and Visa have created TV spots that perpetuate that all places are picky with what cards they take.

 The Reality: “If you have two of the big four, you’re not likely to have any problems,” says Linda Sherry, national priorities director for Consumer Action in Washington, D.C., “and millions of people just get by with one.
 It’s much simpler.”